The Visible Costs

 Staff Hours

-The largest compliance cost for most organizations isn’t tooling — it’s people.
-Consider the hours spent on:
+The largest compliance cost isn’t tooling — it’s people.
+Evidence collection, remediation coordination, audit preparation, and ongoing monitoring consume hundreds of hours annually.

 Tool Sprawl